All Episodes

 Independence means being responsible for your own life and suffering the negative consequences of your own bad decisions, which we all have to do.

-And that's that makes life more interesting.
+And that makes life more interesting.

 Who wants to play like who wants to play a game on God mode other than central bankers, right?